datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/2015-10-26-L00-open-a-shapefile.md

 * a point shapefile representing the location of a [flux tower](http://www.neoninc.org/science-design/collection-methods/flux-tower-measurements) located at the NEON
 Harvard Forest field site.

-The first shapefile we will open, contains the boundary of our study area.
+The first shapefile that we will open, contains the boundary of our study area.
 It is a polygon layer.
+We can tell it is a polygon by viewing it's `class` in the attributes of the object which is `SpatialPolygonsDataFrame`.

     #Import a polygon shapefile